noopkat/meowshoes/README.md

 Thank you, all of the authors of the above libs/modules are way better programmers than me.

 ### TODO:
-1.  reorganise code and objects
+1.  ~~reorganise code and objects~~
 2.  implement Audia for the sound playing, but keep abbey load's sound object format for dynamic loading
 3.  ~~establish that the latest refactor actually works~~
 4.  make some pretty ui that isn't so bootstrappy
+5.  allow more granular config, such as loading voice collections and some ui options
+6.  recording - if you like a loop, keep it!
-5.  learn how to use the darn shoes and make actual music ^__^
+7.  learn how to use the darn shoes and make actual music ^__^